 Know the Signs is a statewide suicide prevention social marketing campaign built on three key messages: Know the signs.
 Find the words.
 Reach out.
 This campaign is intended to educate Californians how to recognize the warning signs of suicide, how to find the words to have a direct conversation with someone in crisis and where to find professional help and resources.

 This document outlines model policies and best practices for school districts to follow to protect the health and safety of all students.
 As suicide is the third leading cause of death among young people ages 10-19, it is critically important that school districts have policies and procedures in place to prevent, assess the risk of, intervene in, and respond to youth suicidal behavior.
-Here's a one-page fact sheet
+Here's a

 about the policy.
 Click link above for the complete policy document.